 We began our formal programs over a decade ago.
 Since then, IPG has seen notable improvements in the diversity of our workforce, and further progress is a management priority.
-In 2020, IPG became the first advertising holding company to release race and gender composition of its leadership based on its EEO-1 report, and we released our most recent updated report in September 2022.
 We believe that an environment that encourages respect and trust is key to a creative business like ours, and that a competitive advantage comes with having a variety of perspectives and beliefs in our workforce.